-The Quebec government has given $4.7 million in funding to Gestion AgrIA for development of a predictive and global monitoring technology, and for the company to research higher crop yields achieved with less pollution.
+The Quebec government has handed over $4.7 million in funding to Gestion AgrIA for development of a predictive and global monitoring technology, and for the company to research higher crop yields achieved with less pollution.
 The money comes from the province’s Green Fund, where revenue comes mainly from the carbon market, with additional support from the government to help transition to a low carbon economy.

 The non-profit organization is comprised of three partners including Hortau, Les Fermes Tri-Jardins, and Houblon des Jarrets Noirs.